 One of the hardest movies I was able to watch in the late months.
 The truth is that I will tag it under drama, because there is no genre that would describe such script.
 Moebius is an open window to a horrifying, psychological and physically traumatizing life of a sick family like only Kim Ki Duk (Pieta, Amen, Arirang) could direct.

-A silent movie, not in the classic way, but because the cast doesn’t speak at all during the entire film, the strange thing about this is that you will find it uncomfortable at the very beginning, but later on this feeling disappears.
+A silent movie, not in the classic way.
+The cast doesn’t speak at all during the entire film.
+The strange thing about this is that you will find it uncomfortable at the very beginning, but later on this feeling disappears.
 Mostly because the huge story and the images splatter the tragedy in our minds.

 Synopsis of Moebius Korean Movie